bkaewell/self-driving-car/P2-traffic-sign-classifier/project_writeup.md

 * Complex objects (combinations of simple shapes), like pedestrians, animals, and  cars
 * The traffic sign as a whole (a combination of complex objects)

+To achieve my goal of 95% validation accuracy, I focused on parameter tuning and created a rough table of key parameters to test.
+For example, Normalize vs Min-Max Scaling, no Dropout vs Dropout (with different keep probabilities), batch size, training epochs, and learning rate.
+One notable improvement was the removal of the dropouts in the convolutional layers.
+After removing those dropouts, I increased the validation accuracy by 2-3%.
+According to the original paper that proposed dropout layers, [Hinton, 2012](https://arxiv.org/pdf/1207.0580.pdf), dropout is more advantageous on fully (dense) connected layers because they contain more parameters than convolutional layers.
+Higher parameter counts tend to have excessive co-adaptation in the neurons, which cause overfitting.
+This plan adjusts and tests a little bit of everything including preprocessing, regularization, and model training to build a successful and accurate model.

 ???
 How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
 ???

+![alt text][image4]![alt text][image5]

 -Model evaluation:
 -Evaluate how well the loss and accuracy of the model for a given data set -loss/cost?

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:

-### Test a Model on New Images
+## Test a Model on New Images

-#### 1. Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.

-i found that conducting my search in german produced much better results than in english..

-in order to find more interesting images on the web, i ran a google image search in german instead of english.  this provided me much more resources to test my model.

-Here are five German traffic signs that I found on the web:
+### Acquiring New Images

+When I first conducted a Google search for German traffic signs, it was difficult to find a decent variety of interesting traffic signs on the web.
+So, I decided to use Google translate to search for the traffic signs in German instead of English.
+As a result, the new search results were significantly better in quality and quantity.
+In addition, the images are unique, interesting, and challenging.
+Finding good data is always half the battle!
+Here are six German traffic signs that I found on the web with my expanded German vocabulary:

-![alt text][image4] ![alt text][image5] ![alt text][image6]
+![alt text][image6] ![alt text][image7] ![alt text][image8]
-![alt text][image7] ![alt text][image8]
+![alt text][image9] ![alt text][image10] ![alt text][image11]

-The first image might be difficult to classify because ...
+The first image might be difficult to classify because the snowflake is blurry.
+Plus, there is snow sticking to the top of the sign.

+The second image might be difficult to classify because the first digit (8) is confused with other similar digits with curves (2,3,5,6,9).

+The third image might be difficult to classify because there is a busy background.

+The fourth image might be difficult to classify because there are multiple signs in the image.

+The fifth image might be difficult to classify because there are colorful autumn leaves in the background that could blend into the sign.

+The last image might be difficult to classify because there is a slight offset angle of the sign with respect to the camera that could distort the true shape of the sign.

+### Performance on New Images

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).